Chandra Mukhi

 Chandra Mukhi is a 1993 Indian Hindi-language fantasy drama film directed by Debaloy Dey starring Sridevi, Salman Khan, Mohnish Behl and Pran.

 Summary

-Chandra Mukhi tells the story of Chandra Mukhi (Sridevi), a princess of a heavenly kingdom, who comes down to earth in search of her lost magical leaf.
-A boy named Raja (Salman Khan) gets the same magical leaf and the adventure starts.
-It is a remake of Supergirl (1984) starring Helen Slater in the lead role.
+Chandra Mukhi tells the story of Chandra Mukhi, a princess of a heavenly kingdom, who comes down to earth in search of her lost magical leaf.
+A boy named Raja who is being abused by his uncle meets chandramukhi and sets on an adventure.